janbodnar/Python-Skolenie/dictionary.md

 print("cz" in domains)
 ```

 With the in keyword, we check if the "de", "cz" keys are present in the domains dictionary.
-The return value is either True or False.
+The return value is either `True` or `False`.

 ```
 $ ./keys_values.py